joeyan/gaussian_splatting/README.md

 | Ours-7k      | Garden 1/4x | 25.47| 0.78 | 1.13M       | ~5min  (RTX4090) |

 *The training time is not directly comparable between the different GPUs.
-The RTX4090 should be faster than the A6000.
-Our implementation is most likely slower than the official implementation at the moment.
+The RTX4090 is faster than the A6000.
+The performance between the two methods should be similar.

 The gradient computation kernels are currently templated to enable `float64` tensors which are required to use `torch.autograd.gradcheck`.
 All of the backward passes have gradcheck unit test coverage and should be computing the correct gradients for the corresponding forward pass.
 Additionally, the templated kernels do not allow for `float2/3/4` types which could improve performance with better memory alignment.